 The AHF program is a model intended for low-income families in the prevention and treatment of childhood obesity who are served by Federally Qualified Health Centers (FQHC).
 This program is currently offered in selected Contra Costa County's federally qualified school-based clinics and has been replicated by FQHCs in two other counties in Northern California.

 Goal of the AHF Program and the Stages of Change Approach

 The AHF program is designed as first level of family education and support regarding obesity prevention and lifestyle modification.
 The Four Stages of Change model is the approach used in helping participants succeed in adopting healthier lifestyle/behaviors.

 At the first session, most of the participants are either in the Precontemplation or Contemplation Stage.
-The education provided at each of the AHF sessions assists participants in deciding a specific change/s in their day to day living.
+The education and interactive activities provided at each of the AHF sessions assists participants in deciding a specific change/s in their day to day living.
 This part of the program is the Preparation Stage.
 The Action Plan and Step Tracking tools are introduced at the end of the first session to assist participants in progressing to the Action Stage.
 The Action Stage is where participants choose a specific change/s to work on and implement in their daily living.
 Successful completion of the AHF program is for the participant to reach the Action Stage by the end of the last session (5th session).
 Arriving at the Action Stage would set the foundation for families to make the new behavior/s part of their lifestyle.
 Incorporating the new behaviors over time would be referred to as the Maintenance Stage.

 The following topics are covered in the five-2 hour sessions: definition and consequences of overweight and obesity, sugar sweetened beverages, parenting, nutrition labels, breakfast, healthier snacks, fast foods, appropriate portion sizes, meal planning, screen time, physical activity, emotional eating and daily stress.